dani9875/door_alarm_system/README.md

 \text{Battery Life (days)} = \frac{7246}{24} \approx 302 \, \text{days}
 $$

-**Calculation here is not final since batteries are not drained to 0** LDO shall be fed at least from 4V.
+**Calculation here is not final since batteries are not drained to 0 V.**
+LDO shall be fed at least from 4V.

 ## Limitations/what could be improved